This is the most complete list of B2B lead generation strategies on the web. Period!

 5. PPC Lead Generation Strategies

-Google Ads (formerly Google AdWords), Display Networks, and Paid Social are the most popular forms of digital advertising that B2B marketers are using.
+Google Ads (formerly Google Ads), Display Networks, and Paid Social are the most popular forms of digital advertising that B2B marketers are using.

 Apart from Google Ads (Search and Display Networks), you can also take advantage of these paid channels to drive leads: